If we don’t win, you don’t pay.

 Yes, that’s right, just like rioters shouldn’t block the roads, drivers should not make U-Turns on Freeways!
 Did you know there are even laws dealing with illegal U-Turns dealing with parking lots and fire station driveways?

-As noted above, legal U-Turns are a way of turning your vehicle around in the street to go back the way you came.
+As noted above, legal U-Turns turn your vehicle around in the street to return the way you came.
 Below, our illegal U-Turn accident lawyers will cover a few tips when making turnarounds on the highway.

 - How Do I Make A Legal U-Turn?